Ratatam123/Linux-Server-Setup/README_project_3.md

     ```console
     sudo adduser grader
     ```
     * Choose a password & type it in twice

-    2. Define reading & writing rights:
-        * Create a new file under the suoders directory
+    2. Define reading & writing rights: create a new file under the suoders directory

     ```console
     sudo nano /etc/sudoers.d/grader